Venice holds on to snap losing skid

-Leading by 19 early in the fourth quarter, the Venice boys basketball team looked to be well on its way to snapping out of a five-game losing streak.
+Leading by 19 early in the fourth quarter, the Venice boys basketball team looked to be well on its way to breaking out of a five-game losing streak.

 But it wouldn’t be so easy for the Indians (3-9), as they found themselves leading Seacrest Country Day by just six in the closing minutes before finally pulling away for a 64-49 win at the New Year’s Shootout at Lehigh Senior High School.